- Offered as:

 - Enjoy the flexibility of focusing on particular areas of interest or pursuing second majors in other departments.

-- Develop high-level skills in critical thinking, analysis, and writing, which are all vital to academic success and effective leadership careers.
+- Develop high-level skills in critical thinking, analysis, research, and writing, which are all vital to academic success and effective leadership careers.

 - Options in the major